tobiaszuercher/ServiceStack.Authentication.Layer/README.md

 }
 ```

-It will ad a route for `/auth/layer/token` with the following DTO:
+It will add a route for `/auth/layer/token` with the following DTO:

 ```csharp
 /// <summary>